 As a thought experiment, imagine a drive down I-57, starting in Chicago in June 2024.
 We start our journey southward on the Dan Ryan Expressway.
 Right in the city, we might encounter patches of cicadas when older tree canopies are present, but it’s so urban that we’re unlikely to hit large populations of periodical cicadas until we get to the Calumet River; even then, they’ll still be sparse and patchy until we get to the intersection of I-57 and I-80.
 Continuing on, periodical cicadas won’t be reliably present until we get south of Monee (roughly where Dybas’ Raccoon Grove census spot is-the source of the “several million per acre” figure often quoted in the press).
 But the cicadas will still be patchy because the woods are patchy.
 Once we get close to Kankakee, the cicadas will be dense in the relatively thick riparian woodlands.
 Driving south of Kankakee, the woods will thin out, the land will rise a little bit, and you won’t be aware that you just drove out of Brood XIII.
 You’ll pass through some very sparsely wooded areas, and then right after you cross into Iroquois County, you’ll hit cicadas again, but you won’t realize you’re now in Brood XIX, because the cicadas will look and sound the same.
 About where you cross US 50, you’ll pick up the species M. tredecim, and the M. neotredecim will exhibit displaced song pitches.
 As you continue south, you’ll be in XIX right down to Lake of Egypt, where you’ll cross into Brood XXIII, which has been close to the interstate ever since you passed Rend Lake.
 If you head south on I-24 instead of I-57, you’ll stay in Brood XIX almost to the Ohio River.
 Nowhere along the way will you encounter double- densities or anything at all to tip you off that you are in a co-emergence year or that you just witnessed something unsual.
 Plenty of times along the way, you’ll encounter gaps or treeless areas without cicadas… But nothing obvious will indicate to you that that one gap south of Kankakee was special, because that’s where the broods swapped over.

-How many cicadas will there be?
+How many cicadas were there?

 Although there are a lot of periodical cicadas, they are not generally considered to be insect pests and there is no reason to use pesticides on them.
 Instead, see our FAQ for other means of management.

 It turns out that it is extremely hard to estimate the population sizes of periodical cicadas, for any number of reasons.
 The oft-quoted figure of densities that can exceed a million per acre comes from a census taken during the 1956 emergence of Brood XIII in Raccoon Grove, IL (Dybas and Davis 1962).
-Ironically, Brood XIII appears to have gone extinct or nearly extinct in Raccoon Grove in the years since 1956 (Cooley et al. 2016; Karban 2014), so it is clear that periodical cicadas are variable across space and time!

 If we accept a rough estimate of one million cicadas per acre… should that be surprising?
 How many ants are there per acre?
 How many mayflies?
 How many fruit flies?
 Insects often come in large numbers.
 What’s special about Magicicada is not the large numbers per se, but the periodicity– the predictable, synchronous emergence of large numbers of adults and their near-total absence in the years between (see the “straggler” page for more information).

-Will the cicadas be affected by climate change?
+Are cicadas affected by climate change?

 Yes… but they always have been.
 It’s complicated…